Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

-Starting by the curvature tensor, \begin{enumerate} \item[{\bf c)}] globally extrinsic (intrinsic) gravitomagnetic curvature: there is (there is not) a non-shearing congruence of observers measuring $\mathbb{H}_{\alpha\beta}=0$ everywhere within the region of interest.
-Examples: all static spacetimes, e.g. Schwarzschild; FLRW metrics; uniform gravitomagnetic fields (e.g. Gödel universe). \item[{\bf d)}] Locally extrinsic (intrinsic) gravitomagnetic curvature -- there are (there are not), at the given point, observers measuring $\mathbb{H}_{\alpha\beta}=0$.
-It amounts to the notion of ``purely electric curvature'', given, \emph{in vacuum}, by the invariant conditions ii) of Sec. \ref{sec:Gravitational-scalar-invariants}.
-Examples of globally intrinsic but locally extrinsic magnetic curvature: equatorial plane of spinning body; orbital plane of 2-body systems.
-Example of (globally, and at every point locally) intrinsic magnetic curvature: Kerr spacetime outside the equatorial plane. \end{enumerate} Note that c) implies d), but not the other way around.
-As for the gravitomagnetic \emph{field} $\vec{H}$: \begin{enumerate} \item[{\bf e)}] globally extrinsic (intrinsic) gravitomagnetic field: there is (there is not) a non-shearing congruence of observers measuring $\vec{H}=0$ everywhere inside the region of interest.
-It amounts to the existence of shear- and vorticity-free observer congruences (Sec. \ref{sub:What-the-invariants say about GEM}).
-Examples: all static spacetimes (e.g. Schwarzschild); FLRW metrics. \item[{\bf f)}] Locally extrinsic (intrinsic) gravitomagnetic field (only for PN approximation): there are (there are not) PN frames where $\vec{H}=0$ at the given point.
-It amounts to the conditions $\vec{G}\cdot\vec{H}=0$, $\vec{G}^{2}>\vec{H}^{2}$ (see Sec. \ref{sub:PN-frames-where-H_0}).
-Examples of globally intrinsic but locally extrinsic $\vec{H}$: equatorial plane of spinning body; orbital plane of 2-body systems.
-Example of (globally, and at every point locally) intrinsic $\vec{H}$: metric of spinning body outside the equatorial plane. \end{enumerate} Criterion f) has no relation with any field invariants (see Sec. \ref{sub:PN-frames-where-H_0}).
-Criterion e) does not translate into a condition on the invariants, although it has a relation with the invariants of the Weyl tensor, in the sense that shear-free observer congruences exist only when the Weyl tensor is purely electric; but not the other way around, cf. Sec. \ref{sub:What-the-invariants say about GEM}.
-Note the distinction between extrinsic gravitomagnetic curvature $\mathbb{H}_{\alpha\beta}$ and field $\vec{H}$: a spacetime can be globally extrinsic in terms of the former, whilst not in terms of the later; examples are the Gödel universe or the Som-Raychaudhuri metrics studied in Sec. \ref{sub:Godel Universe}.
-When $\vec{H}$ is globally extrinsic, it means that there is a non-shearing frame (the frame adapted to the shear- and vorticity-free congruence) relative to which all gyroscopes whose center of mass is at rest do \emph{not} precess.
-If such frame is inertial at infinity, then it means that no gyroscope at rest in such frame precesses with respect to the distant stars.
-Criterion f) is a notion that makes sense only in the framework of the post-Newtonian approximation.
+Criterion f) has no relation with any field invariants (see Sec. \ref{sub:PN-frames-where-H_0}) and is a notion that makes sense only in the framework of the post-Newtonian approximation.
 One might argue that no inertial fields should ever be dubbed ``locally intrinsic'', as they can always be made to vanish by switching to a locally inertial frame.
 Still this notion (as long as limited to the PN framework), seems useful to distinguish the situation in static spacetimes from e.g. the equatorial plane of the field of a spinning body, or the orbital plane of a 2-body system.
 The gravitomagnetic field in this regime is formally very similar to the magnetic field, and what is said in point b) above applies to $\vec{H}$ and to the analogous gravitational systems, replacing inertial frames by PN frames.
-Hence a formally analogous criterion makes sense.
+Hence a formally analogous criterion seems to make sense.
 Moreover, $\vec{H}$ in this framework always has a meaning in terms of precession of gyroscopes with respect to the distant stars, since the basis vectors of PN coordinate systems are locked to inertial frames at infinity.

 Regarding the astrophysical setups of interest, these criteria clearly distinguish between the gravitational field of a single translating non-spinning body, which has globally extrinsic gravitomagnetic curvature and field, and the fields of a spinning body or of a system of two bodies orbiting each other; but not between these last two fields, as they both have gravitomagnetic curvature and field which is globally intrinsic, locally extrinsic in the equatorial/orbital planes, and locally intrinsic, generically, elsewhere.
 The proposed scheme is summarized in Table \ref{tab:NClassification}.